sp-hash/TeamBlackMiner/FAQ.md

 + ezil (70% reward for stale shares)
 + hiveon (80% reward for stale shares)

-## What is the best --xinstensity settings.
+## What is the best --xintensity settings.

 You can try for yourself or ask others.
 Different GPU cards might have different best settings,